 Even when a bird gets wings, you can tell he’s too young to fly.

 But in the city of the wind, you’re never too young to die.”

-This article is the final installment in a series on youth violence.
-Read the introduction to the series, the second installment about a family's struggle with the impacts of violence, and the third installment about the work of two community groups.
+This article is the fourth installment in a series on youth violence.
 Funding for this project was provided by The Chicago Community Trust via the Community Media Workshop, the Richard H. Driehaus Foundation, and the Mansfield Institute for Social Justice and Transformation.